 - Color-changing Scented Pens (a stocking stuffer for my kids this year…)

-- Smencils (we buy a large pack of these to split up at the beginning of each school year)
+- Smencils (we buy a large pack of these scented pencils to split up at the beginning of each school year)

 You might notice a theme…I like to give my kids notebooks that are themed by their current interests.
 It helps to make it more fun for them, and since a notebook doesn’t last too long I don’t worry about them outgrowing their interest in it before they fill all the pages…